antriver/ctrlv-api/README.md

 * **Image**: Image metadata stored in the `images` table in the database.

 ## FIXME
+* If you spam requests to rotate image (for example) a bunch of images are created.
+Maybe an "in progress" flag on images?
 * What if jobs are queued for an image that gets deleted?

 ## TODO